Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers: Tight-Binding Model

-From Fig (2.9 ) one sees that the most important value of $ |t_i|$ is one corresponding to the smallest possible value of $ \vec{k} + \vec{K}_r$.
-By careful examination it can be shown that for electronic states close to the Dirac point this minimum corresponds to the modulus of wave-vector in Dirac point ($|\vec{K} _d| \approx 1.72 \AA$ ).
-From figure(coupling) it is easy to compute coupling value close Dirac is around 0.12eV.
+By symmetry of hopping term between two orbitals, coupling depends only on the modulus of $\vec{k} + \vec{K_r}$ i.e $ \widetilde{H}_c( \vec{k} + \vec{K_r} ) \simeq \widetilde{H}_c(| \vec{K}_D + \vec{K_r}| ) $, in the vicinity of the Dirac point.
+The modulus of $t_i$ is represented in Fig. \ref{fig:coupling}.
+One sees that the largest value of $ |t_i|$ is one that corresponds to the smallest possible value of $ \vec{k} + \vec{K}_r$.
+By careful examination it can be shown that for electronic states close to the Dirac point this minimum corresponds to the modulus of wave-vector in Dirac point ($K_D = ||\vec{K}_D|| \simeq 17.2$\,nm$^{-1}$).
+From Fig. \ref{fig:coupling}, it is easy to deduce numerically the interlayer hopping term close Dirac is around $t_1 \simeq 0.12$\,eV.
 All the other contributions are much smaller and will be neglected here.

 Selecting only this contribution means that $\vec{K_r}$ is such that $\vec{k} + \vec{K_r}$ belongs to one of three equivalent valleys.
-Therefore a set of two Bloch states with a given wave vector (equations \ref{bloch1} and \ref{bloch2}) in one plane will be coupled to three sets of of two Bloch states in other plane corresponding to three different wave vectors.
-This simplifies much the structure of Hamiltonian and the analytical calculations presented here.
+Therefore a set of two Bloch states with a given wave vector (equations (\ref{bloch1}) and (\ref{bloch2})) in one layer will be coupled to three sets of two Bloch states in other layer corresponding to three different wave vectors.
+This strongly simplifies the structure of Hamiltonian and the analytical calculations presented here.